Skip to main content

 What features should nonprofit finance teams look for in state-specific grant compliance software?

-Look for tools that track state-level registration renewal deadlines, generate audit-ready restricted fund reports per state requirement, and flag compliance gaps before they become filing problems.
+Look for tools that track state-level registration renewal deadlines, generate restricted-fund reports per state requirement, and flag compliance gaps before they become filing problems.
 Software that auto-populates Form 990 schedules using your existing transaction data saves the most time for multi-state filers.

 How does grant management software differ from general nonprofit CRM platforms?